Doctor of Science: Brazil

 In Brazil only the Doctor in Sciences (DSc) category is recognized as a higher doctorate, generally followed by the concentration area (program field).

 This kind of doctorate is obtained in Graduate School after satisfactory evaluation of knowledge, research accomplishment, and thesis defense.
 This doctorate is comparable to a PhD program found in other countries.
 In the state of São Paulo, the doctorate title is the second highest academic title given by the state's universities (University of São Paulo (USP), State University of Campinas (UNICAMP) and São Paulo State University (UNESP)) and most Federal Universities, such as the Federal University of São Paulo (UNIFESP).
-The highest academic title is the Livre-Docência, which is not equivalent to the German Habilitation, since "Livre-Docência" is not a requisite to be a professor in Brazilian universities, and German Habilitation is a requisite to be a professor in German universities.
+In those universities, the highest academic title conferred is the Livre-Docência.